-- Student Services and Instructional Staff Support (this area includes Guidance, Library, Technology, and Health Services) represents 8.8% of all governmental activities of the District. - Administration (includes Board of Education, District, Building, and Business Services) represents 10.9% of the total cost of all governmental activities. - Operation of Plant represents 8.7%, and Facility Projects represent 3.4%, of the total cost of all governmental activities.
-Food Service represents 3.8% of the total cost of all governmental activities and Transportation represents 4.2%.
-Community Service accounts for 3.1% (including early childhood programming) and Debt Service represented 1.7% of the total cost of all governmental activities. - The net cost of all governmental activities was \$37.7 million, with \$9.8 million of the total cost being financed by revenues generated by governmental activities. - Operating grants and contributions for the food service program, which includes federal and state aid, including payment for free and reduced meals and commodities, totaled \$1,082,533, or 60.4% of the total expenses of the program.
+- Administration (includes Board of Education, District, Building, and Business Services) represents 11.3% of the total cost of all governmental activities. - Operation of Plant represents 7.9%, and Facility Projects represent 2.7%, of the total cost of all governmental activities.
+Food Service represents 3.5% of the total cost of all governmental activities and Transportation represents 4.0%.
+Community Service accounts for 2.9% (including early childhood programming) and Debt Service represented 1.5% of the total cost of all governmental activities. - The net cost of all governmental activities was \$39 million, with \$10.4 million of the total cost being financed by revenues generated by governmental activities. - Operating grants and contributions for the food service program, which includes federal and state aid, including payment for free and reduced meals and commodities, totaled \$924,970, or 53.5% of the total expenses of the program.

-Table 5 below provides a revenue and expenditure comparison between the fiscal year ending June 30, 2019 to the fiscal years ending June 30, 2018 and June 30, 2017.
+Table 5 below provides a revenue and expenditure comparison between the fiscal year ending June 30, 2020 to the fiscal years ending June 30, 2019 and June 30, 2018.